Process Field Operator banner

 Key Responsibilities:

-• Troubleshooting: Identify and troubleshoot operational issues, often under pressure.
+• Troubleshooting: Identifying and resolving operational issues, often under pressure.

-• Safety Procedures: Adhere to strict safety protocols and procedures to prevent accidents and environmental incidents.
+• Safety: Adhering to strict safety protocols and procedures to prevent accidents and environmental incidents.

 Skills Required: